NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

     <b>Exercise</b>: Add component-specific CSS
 </h4>

-Open your app’s `app/app.component.ts` file and add a `styleUrls` property such that that full `@Component` declaration now looks like this:
+Open your `app/app.component.ts` file and add a `styleUrls` property, so that that full `@Component` declaration now looks like this:

 ``` JavaScript
 @Component({